 Study of structure and function of the human body.
 Focuses on fundamental concepts of body organization and cellular function.
-Structure, functions and terminology of the body systems are considered.
+Structure, functions, and terminology of the body systems are considered.
 Note: This will not fulfill BIO 220 and BIO 221 course requirements.
-Prerequisite: BIO 101 or equivalent with a grade of "C" or better within the last seven years.
+Prerequisite: High school biology or BIO 101 or equivalent with a grade of "C" or better within the last seven years or with instructor approval.